What is the Coordination of Benefits in Health Insurance?

-Coordination of healthcare benefits refers to determining how multiple health insurance plans work together to cover a person’s medical expenses, ensuring that total payments do not exceed the actual cost of care.
+Coordination of benefits (COB) refers to determining how multiple health insurance plans work together to cover a person’s medical expenses, ensuring that total payments do not exceed the actual cost of care.

 How Common Is Double Coverage?